 The Center for Africana Studies is dedicated to fostering a deeper understanding of the peoples of Africa, their disapora and the impact of this diaspora on humanity.
-Through its research, academic initiative and public programming, the Center’s work seeks to explore the profound ways in which African peoples have functioned on a global scale and how their experiences have resonated around the world throughout history.
+Through its research, academic initiatives and public programming, the Center’s work seeks to explore the profound ways in which African peoples have functioned on a global scale and how their experiences have resonated around the world throughout history.

 The Center for Africana Studies was founded in 2002 through the merger of the Afro-American Studies Program, the Center for the Study of Black Literature and Culture, and other Africana institutions at the University of Pennsylvania.
 Extending the Afro-American Studies Program’s legacy, the Center’s work focuses on creating an interdisciplinary community that provides members of the University, surrounding communities and the academy with the opportunity to understand and critically evaluate the various forces working to shape the African, African American and African Diaspora experiences in the world.